 Helping potential customers find you

 You’ll want to have your podcast listed in multiple directories so that listeners, aka potential customers, can find you.
 A writer for propodder.com underwent the arduous task of submitting a podcast to over 40 directories in order to find the best directories with the easiest submission process.
-He summarized his findings in a “best of” directory list, available on their website.
+He summarized his findings in a “best of” directory list.
 These directories are a great resource for all three of the aforementioned options.

 While producing your own podcast is obviously the most demanding of the three options, it also offers you a strong advantage.
 Your voice and personality (or the voice and personality of a knowledgeable and personable employee you appoint) make a personal connection with listeners, attracting new customers and building loyalty among existing customers.
 Another bonus: you’ll have access to thousands of podcast-friendly consumers already downloading podcasts from iTunes.